Categories

 - Definition: A default container created automatically when a domain is set up.

-- Default groups like Administrators, Backup Operators, Users, etc.
+- Contains:- Default groups like Administrators, Backup Operators, Users, etc.

 - These have predefined rights and permissions.